xeoncross/got/README.md

 This comment is removed by `html/template` in the final output, but tells `got` to load this child template inside `mobilelayout.html`.

 ## Benchmarks

 This library adds almost no overhead to `html/template` for rendering templates.
 This package is all about *layout conventions* without interfering with performance.

     $ go test -bench=. --benchmem -test.cpu=1
-    goos: darwin
-    goarch: amd64

-    BenchmarkCompile         	  300000	      3822 ns/op	    1256 B/op	      30 allocs/op
+    BenchmarkCompile         	  300000	      4079 ns/op	    1256 B/op	      30 allocs/op
-    BenchmarkNativeTemplates 	  300000	      3794 ns/op	    1256 B/op	      30 allocs/op
+    BenchmarkNativeTemplates 	  300000	      4028 ns/op	    1256 B/op	      30 allocs/op

-This library is as fast as `html/template` because all organizational sorting and inheritance calculations are performed at the start.
+This library is as fast as `html/template` because the organizational sorting and inheritance calculations are performed on the initial load.

+## Roadmap

+- Template Functions
+- Allow registering functions to provide global template variables: (nonces, session data, etc...)

 ## Template Functions (Recommended)

 Template functions provide handy helpers for doing common tasks.
 The [Masterminds/sprig](https://github.com/Masterminds/sprig) package contains +100 helper functions (inspired by `underscore.js`) you can use to augment your templates.

 If building HTML forms, or using the CSS framework Bootstrap, you might want to look at [gobuffalo/tags](https://github.com/gobuffalo/tags) for helper functions to generate HTML.

 ## Alternatives